beatriz-sanabria/N170_ERP_Paradigm/README.md

 marks in the EEG recording.

 *** The purpose of this repository is to show the main file and
     the results we obtained after running it.
+All the codes were programmed in Matlab.

     Due to the code license, we did not make a continuous versioning in the repository